New Award as of 2022: Documentary Film Award of Goethe-Institut

-The Goethe-Institut is a worldwide ambassador for German film.
+The Goethe-Institut is an ambassador for German film worldwide.
 158 Goethe-Instituts in 98 countries show the latest developments in German cinematic art.
 Due to its special film aesthetic and its versatility, German documentary film has always been a permanent fixture in the Goethe-Institut's repertoire.
-Documentaries tell real stories, portray personalities, ask questions about social upheavals and deal intensively with social and societal issues.
+Documentary films tell real stories, portray personalities, ask questions about social upheavals and deal intensively with social and societal issues.

 The documentary film of the Goethe-Institut is endowed with 2,000 euros.
 In addition, the Goethe-Institut acquires the non-commercial worldwide screening rights of the film.
 In addition to primarily cinematic criteria, the film should have a reference to Germany in connection with an intercultural or global perspective.
 From 2022 onwards, the Documentary Film Award will be presented in rotation at four different documentary film festivals.
-The new procedure will start in May 2022 at DOK.fest München and will then take place at the DOK Leipzig festival, the Duisburg Film Week and the Kassel Dokfest alternately.
+The new procedure started in May 2022 at DOK.fest München and will now take place in the turn of the year at DOK Leipzig, Duisburger Filmwoche (Duisburg Film Week) and Kasseler Dokfest.

 Advisor Department Film